labsyspharm/minerva-story-wiki/index.md

 layout: home
 ---

-Use Minerva Author to view your high-resolution multichannel images and narations with Minerva Story.
+Use Minerva Author to narate high-resolution multichannel images to share with Minerva Story.

 ## Minerva Story